31 Best Gluten-Free Restaurants in San Francisco in 2026

 27. B Star

 This Pan-Asian spot is beloved for its creative mix of Burmese, Thai and Japanese influences, with a menu that's refreshingly inclusive of dietary restrictions.
-If you're looking for gluten-free restaurants San Francisco diners actually recommend, B Star is a solid win — even though it’s not a fully gluten-free kitchen.

 The Vibe

 Warm lighting, neighborhood charm and no hour-long wait — this gluten-free restaurant in San Francisco invites you to come as you are and stay for the noodles.
-Just be sure to confirm with the staff, as not all dishes are gluten free and cross-contact is possible.
+Just be sure to confirm with the staff, as not all dishes are gluten-free and cross-contact is possible.

 What to Order